2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-What-is-Tmux.md

 ## How To Create And Connect To Tmux

-1) Start a new session
+### 1) Start a new session using the following command.
+You can name your tmux session anything you would like.
+This example tmux session has been named "introduction-tmux".

+![Create tmux session screenshot]({{ site.url }}/assets/tmux-01.jpg)
-*Note: You can have as many tmux sessions running at a time!
+*Note: You can have many tmux sessions running at the same time!
 The work is saved and stays the same when you leave a particular session*

-![Create tmux session screenshot]({{ site.url }}/assets/tmux-01.jpg)
+The following pane with a green bar at the bottom will appear on the screen.
+This means that you are now working within the tmux session.
 ![tmux pane screenshot]({{ site.url }}/assets/tmux-02.jpg)
 *The green line at the bottom of the screen tells the user they are in a tmux session (includes name of file and what is running, in this case bash)*

-2) You can split the screen horizontally and vertically
+### 2) You can split the screen horizontally and vertically

 __Vertical Split__ (Control-b and %)
 ![tmux pane vertical split screenshot]({{ site.url }}/assets/tmux-03.jpg)